mrcook/Z80Assembly/README.md

 Although I've followed the Pasmo specification (see [pasmo.md](https://github.com/mrcook/Z80Assembly/blob/master/docs/pasmo.md)) this package deviates a little.

 - Hexadecimal numbers are expected to be upper case.
-- Pasmo identifiers, directives, labels, etc., are expected to be upper case.
+- Pasmo identifiers, directives, etc., are expected to be upper case.
 - Only double-quoted strings are currently supported.

 There may be other small deviations - otherwise known as bugs!
 If you encountered something that is not correct, please consider submitting an issue.